-ComReg is tasked with the management of the National Numbering Scheme, including attaching conditions to Rights of Use for numbers and generally makes allocations and reservations of numbering capacity from the scheme to notified network operators, who each sub-allocate individual numbers to service providers and end users.
+ComReg is tasked with the management of the National Numbering Scheme, including attaching conditions to rights of use for numbers and generally makes allocations and reservations of numbering capacity from the scheme to notified network operators, who each sub-allocate individual numbers to service providers and end users.
 ComReg's tasks include:

-- assigning numbers for existing services; - developing frameworks for new and innovative services; - ensuring numbers are used in accordance with conditions of use set out in the Numbering Conditions of Use; and - monitoring number utilisation and number changes when required.
+- assigning numbers for existing services; - · developing frameworks for new and innovative services; - ensuring numbers are used following conditions of use set out in the Numbering Conditions of Use; and - monitoring number utilisation and number changes when required.

-Applications for allocation are made via an application form and numbers are granted on a 'first come, first served' basis except when starting allocation from newly allocated number ranges.
+Applications for allocation are made via an application form and numbers are granted on a first come, first served basis except when starting allocation from newly allocated number ranges.
 Allocation is carried out in an open, transparent and non-discriminatory manner.
-Number allocation occurs in two stages: primary allocation (allocation of blocks of numbers by ComReg) and secondary allocation (subsequent allocation of individual numbers by primary assignees to own customers or users).
 ComReg currently does not charge fees to recipients for allocations of numbers.

 In December 2018, ComReg introduced measures regulating the costs of using non-geographic numbers.
 As of 1 December 2019, the cost of a call to a non-geographic number cannot exceed the cost of calling a landline number.
-In addition, the number of non-geographic number ranges available in Ireland will be reduced from five to two by 1 January 2022.
+Also, the number of non-geographic number ranges available in Ireland will be reduced from five to two by 1 January 2022.